Last Updated June 16, 2022

 If you’ve landed on this article, chances are decent that you’ve at least considered moving here.
 While our offices are based in Eugene (with another office in Bend), we’ve always done business in Springfield.
 Lately, it seems more and more of our clients are including Springfield in their home searches.

 This makes sense.
 For one thing, people are simply being priced out of Eugene, particularly toward the lower end of the market.
+But there’s more to the picture than that.

 Important Considerations: Geography, Cost of Living, Economy, and Quality of Life

-Oregon’s beautiful Cascades mountains, a dream for hikers, mountain bikers, fishers, kayakers, and outdoor-lovers of all stripes, are just a short drive to the east down Highway 126.
+From Springfield, Oregon’s beautiful Cascades mountains, a dream for hikers, mountain bikers, fishers, kayakers, and outdoor-lovers of all stripes, are just a short drive to the east down Highway 126.
 Meanwhile, the ocean and Oregon’s majestic coastline are just over an hour to the west.

 The climate is mild but toasty (and dry) enough in the summer to make the season’s adventures enjoyable.
 Courtesy of Eugene, there’s also easy access to a medium-sized urban center and all its amenities.

-It isn’t just that buyers are being driven out of Eugene.
+Traditionally, the cost of living in Springfield, Oregon has been significantly lower than its neighbor to the west, Eugene.
+But it isn’t just that buyers are being driven out of Eugene.
 Increasingly, Springfield is becoming a destination in its own right.

 No longer content to play second-fiddle to Eugene, it’s seen a significant overhaul over the past dozen years or so.
 As a result, moving to Springfield doesn’t have to mean a compromise in terms of quality of life.